HazmanNaim/Used-Car-Price-Prediction-From-Data-Scraping-to-Model-Deployment/README.md

 ### Challenges Faced
 The project presented its fair share of challenges:

-- **Slow Web Scraping**: Web scraping was slower than anticipated, and interruptions occurred, limiting the dataset to 8000 listings.
+- **Slow Web Scraping**: Web scraping was slower than anticipated, and interruptions occurred, limiting the dataset to only 8000 listings.

 - **Data Cleaning Complexity**: Cleaning and preprocessing the data consumed a significant portion of the project's time due to the diverse nature of the data.